 software consulting firm, Codeblaze.
 He served as one of the software architects at Kendara, a startup formed in

 1999.
-He also has held technical positions at Apple, SGI, Hewlett-Packard, Tivo and Excite@Home.
-Brian is a
+He also has held technical positions at Apple, SGI, Hewlett-Packard, Tivo and [email protected]

-published author, has seven granted patents, and received a bachelor's degree in engineering-physics from Oregon
+published author, has 24 granted patents, and received a bachelor's degree in engineering-physics from Oregon

 Tim Nufire, Chief Cloud Officer

-Tim Nufire has been a dynamic engineering leader in organizations that range from four to 40,000 employees
+Tim Nufire has been a engineering leader in organizations that range from four to 40,000 employees

 during his 15 plus years in Silicon Valley.
 He was director or vice president of engineering at three successful